Aboudoc/Uniswap-v3/README.md

 Instead of P increasing to the right, we want to convert this into a graph where 1 / P increases to the right

-Inside the first square below, we start by mapping the ticks to this new graph (we flip the inequality before mapping into the graph), then we convert 1 / P to ticks inside the second square
+Inside the first purple rectangle below, we start by mapping the ticks to this new graph (we flip the inequality before mapping into the graph), then we convert 1 / P to ticks inside the second purple rectangle

 <div>
  <img src="images/maths32.png" alt="Test">